-The four insurance companies moving to Florida come off the back of the new legislation that was approved that helps protect insurance policyholders.
+The four insurance companies moving to Florida come off the back of the new legislation that was approved that help protect insurance policyholders.
 The bills that were signed are intended to strengthen Florida’s property insurance market, expand the state’s home hardening and hazard mitigation programs, and further protect consumers against bad actors.

 Senate Bill 7052 (SB 7052)

-Senate bill 7052 was introduced to “enact several consumer protection measures that further increase competition and accountability in Florida’s property insurance market”.
+Senate Bill 7052 was introduced to “enact several consumer protection measures that further increase competition and accountability in Florida’s property insurance market”.
 It does so by Clarifying that once a roof deductible is applied, no other deductible under the policy may be applied to any loss caused by the same covered peril.
 This makes it so you won’t have to pay multiple deductibles for the same covered peril.
-The bill also requires property insurance mitigation discounts be updated at least every five years and requiring insurers to provide consumer-friendly information on their website describing hurricane mitigation discounts available to policyholders.
+The bill also requires property insurance mitigation discounts to be updated at least every five years and requires insurers to provide consumer-friendly information on their website describing hurricane mitigation discounts available to policyholders.
 Another important part of the bill is that it prohibits any altering or amending of an adjuster’s report without providing a detailed explanation for any reduction of the estimate of the loss.
 To learn more about everything included in the bill visit the Insurer Accountability bill summary.